Summer Special: 20% off when you bundle window & gutter cleaning — plus pressure washing, soft wash & roof cleaning!

 Here are real-world price ranges for professional driveway sealing across the Ontario market in 2026:

-These reflect typical ranges for professional application using commercial-grade sealers in the Kitchener-Waterloo-Guelph market.
+These reflect typical ranges as of 2026 for professional application using commercial-grade sealers in the Kitchener-Waterloo-Guelph market.
 Drive-by services can come in lower, but often apply thinner coats of lower-quality material that won't last a full season.

 What Affects Your Quote